Choosing your expectations as a couple

-Stop testing your partner
+Stop pushing your partner and provoking him

 It's easy to blame your partner for what he doesn't have but you do.
 Remember one thing; you complement each other so don't expect him to be like you.
 By being less demanding about flaws and more rewarding about qualities, you will push your partner to develop his qualities more!

 For example: If you expect him to be tidier but you criticize his way of doing things when he tidies up, then you will push him not to tidy up because there is no point in making efforts to please him if it is to attract criticisms...